GNU-Ymir/Documentations/README.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-# Important

-Before we start the explanations of the language, please keep in mind
-that it is under development and that sometimes things might just
-**not work as expected**.
-If you encounter errors that you can't
-understand, or that appears false to you, please concact us at <gnu.ymir@mail.com>.
-We would be happy to receive mail from you !